 Ralph grinned.
 “That would spoil my rugged he-man image that the fans love so much!”

 After a search, he found the mine and snaked through an impossibly small crack until it widened into a cavern where a girl lay chained to the ground.
-“Honey, are you OK?
+“Honey, are you okay?
 I’ll get you out of here!” he said as anger rushed to his face.
 The rat — treating a kid like this! he thought.
 No wonder he could order the Blockbuster around!
 If he loves the girl, then he couldn’t risk getting Jones mad.
 In this little shaft off from the main one, any force could bring it down on her.
-Luckily, this ductile detective can use finesse!
+Luckily, this Ductile Detective can use finesse!

 He formed one finger into the shape of the lock and turned the catch, freeing the child.
 “Crawl out that hole in the front, honey, and I’ll meet you and take you back to your folks,” he said, smiling.

 I hope my bearded pal is okay, mused Ralph as he gathered Connie Macon in his arms and raced for the camp.
 When I took off, he was holding his own.
 Flight, energy generation, super-strength — he’s pretty capable beneath those whiskers!